8 Common Blogging Mistakes You Must Avoid

 Bolding or italicizing to emphasize parts of your text

 Sharing is caring.
 People didn’t set an alarm clock for your weekly publishing hour and they won’t search your name on the web in order to find your new post.
 Even if you have a small group of followers who like your writing, promoting yourself is a must.
 The few social buttons at the bottom of the page, aren’t there for decoration.
 Use them.

 Share your blog on every channel you’re operating while avoiding the common destructive social media mistakes.
 Maybe it’s time to open accounts on LinkedIn and other social platforms that will help you attract new and loyal readers.
-Simultaneously, send your friends and colleagues an enticing Wix ShoutOut announcing your new creation.
+Simultaneously, send your friends and colleagues an enticing email with Wix email marketing to announce your new creation.
 Oh, and there’s nothing wrong with asking your parents to share your posts, it’s not so different from hanging your drawings on the fridge.

 Share your blog on every channel you’re operating.